codec266/anki-copy-fields/README.md

 **Source**
 1. Go to the [Releases](https://github.com/codec266/anki-copy-fields/releases) tab of this repository.
 2. Download the latest `.ankiaddon` file.
-3. Double-click the `.ankiaddon` file to install
+3. Double-click the `.ankiaddon` file to install.
 4. Restart Anki.
 ## Demo
 ![Demo](assets/demo.gif)